mayusuf/restaurant/README.md

-# Datenbanken und Webtechniken Practical Task – Summer Semester 2018
+# Datenbase and Web Technique Practical Task – Summer Semester 2018

 A web application which provides a common interface for searching menu or dishes of different restaurants.
 There are different restaurants with various types of menus and dishes.